Compound Probability

 A free Pre-Algebra lesson from the “Statistics and Probability” unit, with a worked example and practice problems including step-by-step solutions.

 Two events are independent if one does not affect the other (like rolling a die and flipping a coin).
 For independent events, multiply: P(A and B) = P(A) * P(B).
 For mutually exclusive events (can't both happen), add: P(A or B) = P(A) + P(B).
 For 'at least one' problems, use the complement.
+In Statistics and Probability, the goal is not just to get an answer but to recognize the structure of the problem, choose a reliable strategy, and explain why the result is reasonable.
+The practice set now includes targeted skill work, transfer questions, and mixed review so students build fluency and retention.

 What you'll learn